magma/magma/docs/readmes/lte/GTPU_Extension_Header.md

 The below Information Elements present in the PDU Session Information frame:

-PDU Type: The PDU Type indicates the structure of the PDU session UP frame.
+- PDU Type: The PDU Type indicates the structure of the PDU session UP frame.
 The field takes the value of the PDU Type it identifies: "0" for PDU Type 0.
-Value range: {0= DL PDU SESSION INFORMATION, 1=UL PDU SESSION INFORMATION, 2-15=reserved for future PDU type extensions}.
+  Value range {0= DL PDU SESSION INFORMATION, 1=UL PDU SESSION INFORMATION, 2-15=reserved for future PDU type extensions}.
-Spare: The spare field is set to "0" by the sender and should not be interpreted by the receiver.
+- Spare: The spare field is set to "0" by the sender and should not be interpreted by the receiver.
-QoS Flow Identifier: When this IE is present, this parameter indicates the QoS Flow Identifier of the QoS flow to which the transferred packet belongs.
+- QoS Flow Identifier: When this IE is present, this parameter indicates the QoS Flow Identifier of the QoS flow to which the transferred packet belongs.
-Padding: The padding is included at the end of the frame.
+- Padding: The padding is included at the end of the frame.

 ### Transfer of PDU Session Information for Downlink Data Traffic